skandavivek/skandavivek.github.io/_posts/2025-01-15-llm-quality.md

 While this sounds funny, it's unfortunately something I've seen mutiple times.
 It is important to learn from what went wrong, and improve.
 This is why it is important to have a robust data storage process - so that you can go back, and understand why your application was not as hot as you thought.
 Maybe its something simple that you can fix next time.
 A/B testing is a common practice, where you segment your user base into two groups - one receives the experiment, the other receives the control.
 Try to make life as simple as possible - make populations large and well defined.
 Don't have too many variants that can confuse these analyses.
 And don't change so many things at once, that you can't make a coherent analysis at the end.
 Remember ultimately you need to convince your peers and decision makers.
 While you might be able to do a complex analysis of multiple different variants and experiments and list 10 key takeaways, decision makers are more easily convinced by simple takeaways, and are more skeptical, the more complex your conclusions are.

+Let's say you are a startup - and don't have the same access to data as a larger company.
+A/B testing works once you've had initial success and a meaningful chunk of active users - but might not work so well in the beginning.
+Dean Pleban, Co-Founder & CEO at DagsHub mentions that he's seen startups get to that point by doing gradual rollouts with people they trust to give them tons of feedback and do quick iterations until they see something super sticky.
+Chances are once a few people find your product important, others will too.

 ## Takeaways
 Most of the learnings that stood out for me have been through trial by fire.
 I hope that these learnings can help you preemptively put your best foot forwards and produce amazing AI based applications that drive progress.
 AI is here to stay - and can really help those of us who are busy getting pulled in different directions - to delegate tasks.
 But it is important to properly delegate - otherwise you are left with a larger mess to clean up than you started off with.
 Keep it simple, remember that nothing has really changed in how you approach problems.
 You still have to solve for customers, learn through data, and keep improving.
 Don't get pressured into making hasty decisions.
 Everyone that matters will be thankful for it.

+Shoutout to Dean Pleban, Co-Founder & CEO at DagsHub 🐶 (a company that helps AI teams manage unstructured data and build better models) for his review and great suggestions.

 Subscribe to my mailing list!